alibaba/BladeDISC/tensorflow_blade/examples/Inference/CUDA/BERT/README.md

-# Tensorflow-Blade optimization example for TensorFlow inference.
+# TensorFlow-Blade optimization example for TensorFlow inference.

-This repository provides a script showing how to optimize a BERT large inference model with Tensorflow-Blade's ahead-of-time optimization with TensorRT.
+This repository provides a script showing how to optimize a BERT large inference model with TensorFlow-Blade's ahead-of-time optimization with TensorRT.

 ## Just run python script